ash-nolan/bfi/README.md

 their original authors unless otherwise noted.

-All other content in this repository is released into the public domain under the terms of BSD Zero Clause License (see COPYING).
+All other content in this repository is released into the public domain under the terms of BSD Zero Clause License (see LICENSE).